rugbyprof/2143-ObjectOrientedProgramming/Design_Patterns/model-view-controller.md

 <sup>Source: [[1]]</sup>

+## Definitions

 ### Model

 This typically is known as the "data" compoenent.
 Another description is "business logic":"In computer software, business logic or domain logic is the part of the program that encodes the real-world business rules that determine how data can be created, displayed, stored, and changed."
-This fits really well, because the "model" is all about data.
+This fits really well, because the "model" is all about getting and returning data.

 ### View